OpenNMT/nmt-wizard-docker/README.md

 Weights define the relative proportion that each pattern should take in the final sampling.
 They do not need to sum to 1.
 The special weight `"*"` can be used to force using all the examples associated with the pattern.

-### Vocabulary
+**Source and target files should have the same name and be suffixed by the language code.**

+#### `tokenization`

+This block accepts any tokenization options from [OpenNMT/Tokenizer](https://github.com/OpenNMT/Tokenizer/blob/master/docs/options.md).

-The vocabulary defined in the `tokenization` section of the configuration must have the following format:
+The vocabulary file must have the following format:

 * one token par line
 * no special tokens (such as `<s>`, `</s>`, `<blank>`, `<unk>`, etc.)

 We plan to add a `buildvocab` command to automatically generate it from the data.

-### Environment variables

-Values in the configuration can use environment variables with the syntax `${VARIABLE_NAME}`.

-This is especially useful to avoid hardcoding a remote storage identifier in the configuration.
-For example, one can define a data path as `${DATA_DIR}/en_de/corpus` in the configuration and then configure the storage identifer when running the Docker image with `-e DATA_DIR=storage_id_1:`.

-## Serving
+#### `options`

+This block contains the parameters that are **specific to the selected framework**: the model architecture, the training parameters, etc.

+See the file `frameworks/./README.md` of the selected framework for more information.

+#### `serving`

 Serving reads additional values from the JSON configuration: